shanjcu/web-framework/docs/jcu-customisations/styling.md

 are vendor-supplied, we expect that all projects will require some degree of customisation.
 If you have suggestions for customisations that should feature as part of this core

+## Decisions and theory

+* Squiz uses its CMS metadata fields to control background images and colours on pages.
+These then are translated into either inline styles on a rendered page.
+  From a structural point-of-view, this isn't a sustainable practice, as styles aren't centrally controlled.
+In order to simplify this, all repeatable aspects, such as Overlays, are defined in the main style sheet files.
+This makes for consistency across all systems using the framework, and eliminates a potential maintenance burden from application owners.

+* Squiz will be delivering a documentation page covering all its various styles and components after the launch in October.